-1. Set the theme for your Women’s Network
+1. Set the focus for your Women’s Network

 Start by asking yourselves, ‘What do we want to achieve through this network?’
 Is there a particular theme or area of focus behind the new group?
-(This could be representation, bullying and harassment, or brand positioning, for example.)
+(This could be representation, bullying and harassment, growing awareness of unconscious bias or brand positioning, for example.)
 If so, this should be reflected in the selection of network members.

-2. Give structure to the network from the start
+2. Give structure to the women’s network from the start

 Give careful consideration to your messaging.
 On the one hand, there is a process to follow to join the steering group.
 On the other, for the network as a whole, everyone who is interested is welcome and will play an active role.
 There will be work to be done by everyone: this may be helping run events, leading talks or presentations, feeding in stats, etc.